Entire home

 Hosted by Laura Richardson

 I raised my boys, Jack and Jude, here.
 My husband, Dennis, proposed to me on the dock in 2015, and we held our rehearsal dinner here in 2016 before getting married at 45 North Vineyard.
-My mom passed in 2019 and asked that a portion of her ashes be spread on the south end of the lake.
+My mom passed away in 2019 and asked that a portion of her ashes be spread on the south end of the lake.
 If my dad had been cremated, he’d be there too.

 I raised my boys, Jack and Jude, here.
 My husband, Dennis, proposed to me on the dock in 2015, and we held our rehearsal dinner here in 2016 before getting married at 45 North Vineyard.
-My mom passed in 2019 and asked that a portion of her ashes be spread on the south end of the lake.
+My mom passed away in 2019 and asked that a portion of her ashes be spread on the south end of the lake.
 If my dad had been cremated, he’d be there too.

 Why they chose this property